 This trail runs above the Tinaja on the Red Trail to Bear Trap on the White Trail.
 The Lower White Trail parallels the White Trail.
 This trail is inside of Million Dollar Canyon.
 This would be an outstanding conservation project for a trek, this trail is very overgrown and hard to find.

-This trail runs behind the dam on Whiskey Bottle Tank to the Tinaja in Million Dollar Canyon.
+This short trail runs behind the dam on Whiskey Bottle Tank to the Tinaja in Million Dollar Canyon.

 HIGH SILVER (JEEP TRAIL)

 Fourteen miles long!
 This is a great opportunity to stop looking at your feet and to enjoy the view of the Madera Canyon and Little Aguja Canyon.
 If you want to add this trail to your trek, I suggest spending the night before at the trailhead near the Indian Paintings.
 If the moon is full, the night trek is an awesome experience.
 Otherwise, start out about 5:30 AM and shoot for HQ around lunchtime.
 There are splits and gates along the way, which can be confusing.
 Jenkins’ Cabin is located near the Indian Paintings and the Hunter’s cabin is on top of Forbidden Mountain.
 Please do your part in helping us keep these areas clean!
 This trek requires permission since you will cross Texas Nature Conservancy property.